Pink Himalayan Salt in Water – The Ultimate Health Booster?!

 Add Some Sea Salt to Your Life...

 Consider adding a high-quality sea salt that’s low in heavy metals to your water (not pink Himalayan sea salt).
-It’s an an easy and effective way to improve your body’s mineral intake and overall health.
-Remember, that the sodium (and other minerals) in sea salt is critical for all of life.
+This simple step is an easy and effective way to boost your body’s mineral intake and support overall health.
+Remember, the sodium and other minerals found in sea salt are essential for life, making it an important addition to your daily routine.

 Please note that A Hair Mineral Analysis (HTMA) is not intended to diagnose, treat, cure, reverse, or prevent any disease.
 It is not intended to replace any other medical test(s) that may be prescribed by your medical doctor.